 As your bladder bloats with pee throughout the night, it stimulates a region of your spinal cord that can trigger a “reflex erection.”
 This is your body’s way to prevent you from wetting the bed.
 Ironically, trying to pee with a boner is one of the most difficult male maneuvers out there.

 A common misconception about morning wood is that it means you’re horny.
 This might be true in some cases.
-But most of the time your morning stiffy has nothing to do with sex.
+But most of the time, your morning stiffy has nothing to do with sexual arousal.

-One survey found that most of the men aren’t even aroused when they wake up with an erection.
+One survey found that most men aren’t even aroused when they wake up with an erection.
 They felt their penis was ‘“in the way’” more than anything else.

 How Often Should You Get Morning Wood?

-According to Adam Ramin, M.D., director of Urology Cancer Specialists in Los Angeles, you should expect to get three to five erections per night.
+According to Adam Ramin, M.D., director of Urology Cancer Specialists in Los Angeles, you should expect to get three to five nighttime erections.
 A healthy man will usually spend about 25% of the night with an erection—that’s about one every 90 minutes.

 Not sure if you get nocturnal erections?
 Try the postage stamp test.